Uniform Crime Reporting Survey (UCR)

 - Data accuracy

-The Canadian Centre for Justice Statistics (CCJS), in co-operation with the policing community, collects police-reported crime statistics through the Uniform Crime Reporting Survey (UCR).
+The Canadian Centre for Justice and Community Safety Statistics (CCJCSS), in co-operation with the policing community, collects police-reported crime statistics through the Uniform Crime Reporting Survey (UCR).
 The UCR Survey was designed to measure the incidence of crime in Canadian society and its characteristics.

-UCR data reflect reported crime that has been substantiated by police.
+UCR data reflect reported crime that has come to the attention of police.
 Information collected by the survey includes the number of criminal incidents, the clearance status of those incidents and persons-charged information.
-The UCR Survey produces a continuous historical record of crime and traffic statistics reported by every police agency in Canada since 1962.
+The UCR Survey produces a continuous historical record of crime and Federal traffic statistics reported by every police agency in Canada since 1962.
 In 1988, a new version of the survey was created, UCR2, and is since referred to as the "incident-based" survey, in which microdata on characteristics of incidents, victims and accused are captured.

 Data from the UCR Survey provide key information for crime analysis, resource planning and program development for the policing community.
-Municipal and provincial governments use the data to aid decisions about the distribution of police resources, definitions of provincial standards and for comparisons with other departments and provinces.
+Municipal and provincial governments use the data to aid decisions about the distribution of police resources, definitions of provincial standards and for comparisons with other departments and provinces or territories.

 To the federal government, the UCR survey provides information for policy and legislative development, evaluation of new legislative initiatives, and international comparisons.